 Philip L. Cantelon

-Philip L. Cantelon served as president of History Associates from 1981-2006.
+Philip L. Cantelon is co-founder of History Associates and served as president from 1981 to 2006.
+Since then, he has served as the organization’s CEO and senior historian.
+He also serves on the board of directors.
 He is an expert on oral history, foundations, business and energy history, and the history of deregulation.
 He is the author or coauthor of numerous books, including The History of Consolidated Freightways, Inc. and CNF Transportation Inc., 1929-2000; The History of MCI, 1968-1988: The Early Years; The Roadway Story; and Crisis Contained: The Department of Energy at Three Mile Island.

-Dr. Cantelon also plays an active role in the affairs past and present of Montgomery County, Maryland – he has served as chairman of the county’s Historic Preservation Commission and served as president of the county’s historical society.
+He also plays an active role in the affairs past and present of Montgomery County, Maryland – he has served as chairman of the county’s Historic Preservation Commission and served as president of the county’s historical society.
 For nine years he taught contemporary American history at Williams College; he also held a Fulbright Professorship of American Civilization at Kyushu National University and Seinan Gakuin University in Japan.
-Dr. Cantelon is a graduate of Dartmouth College, earned his MA at the University of Michigan, and received a Ph.D. in history from Indiana University.
+He is a graduate of Dartmouth College, earned his MA at the University of Michigan, and received a PhD in history from Indiana University.